jwbjnwolf/masto-fe-standalone/README.md

 # Mastodon Glitch Edition (standalone frontend)

-This is a very hacky fork of akkoma-masto-fe that adds standalone support (meaning your browser can OAuth against an arbitrary instance).
-It's currently tested to "work" (login doesn't break, basic functionality works) with Iceshrimp and GoToSocial (and it obviously works with Mastodon).
+This is a somewhat hacky fork of glitch-soc that adds standalone support (meaning your browser can OAuth against an arbitrary instance).
+It's currently tested to work (for the most part) with Iceshrimp and GoToSocial (and obviously Mastodon).

 To try this out, go to [masto-fe.iceshrimp.dev](https://masto-fe.iceshrimp.dev), type in your instance domain name (for split domain setups, use the web domain) & press the button.

-To set this up yourself, clone the repo into e.g. `/home/user/masto-fe-standalone` and run `yarn && yarn build:production` (you might have to use `NODE_OPTIONS=--openssl-legacy-provider` until we've rebased this onto upstream glitch).
+To set this up yourself, clone the repo into e.g. `/home/user/masto-fe-standalone` and run `yarn && yarn build:production`.

 Then configure nginx for a subdomain like this: